Filozoff/BlogArticles/Article003/article003.md

 ```

 By default, after generating public interface, compiler verifies it.
 The `-no-verify-emitted-module-interface"` parameter disables that verification.
-In our case we only need generated file and additional correctness of it is not needed.
+In our case we only need generated file and its verification is not required.
 `xcbeautify` is not a mandatory here, but it is nice to have.
 It prints nicely the building output which we may use in case of encountered build error.

 ### Extracting the public interface